 The Patterson Pass Water Treatment Plant has been serving the Tri-Valley since 1962, treating imported surface water from the adjacent South Bay Aqueduct using dual-media filtration and chlorine treatment techniques.
-The plant is currently being upgraded to add ozone treatment.
-The plant capacity will also be expanded from 12 million gallons per day (mgd) to 24 mgd.
+The plant has recently been upgraded to add ozone treatment.
+The plant capacity has also been expanded from 12 million gallons per day (mgd) to 24 mgd.

-The plant is currently undergoing major construction and will soon offer ozone treatment along with other major enhancements.
+In June of 2022, the plant completed major construction upgrades and now offers ozone treatment along with other major enhancements.

-These upgrades will improve treated water quality with the added ozone facilities, replace aging equipment, increase treated water storage capacity with the addition of a new five-million-gallon tank and double the amount of treated water the plant can produce from 12 million gallons of water a day to 24 million gallons a day (MGD).
+The plant’s upgrades have improved treated water quality with the added ozone facilities, replacement of aging equipment, increased treated water storage capacity with the addition of a new five-million-gallon tank and now doubled the amount of treated water the plant can produce from 12 million gallons of water a day to 24 million gallons a day (MGD).

 Patterson Pass Water Treatment Plant Fast Facts: